 Indiana University Press welcomes submissions in our fields of publication.
 For the name of the sponsoring editor appropriate for your project, please see the IU Press Staff list.
 We realize that many projects are multidisciplinary, and it may not be apparent which editor should receive your submission.
 Nevertheless, please submit your inquiry to one editor only.
 We will be certain to forward inquiries to the appropriate editor.
-Preliminary inquiries without attachments may be posted by email, but we recommend that submissions be sent by mail.
+Preliminary inquiries without attachments may be posted by email.
+Please ask your editor if he or she would like a digital or hard copy of your materials.
 The Press does not return unsolicited submissions.

 What to Include

 Please send a book prospectus rather than a full-length manuscript.
 This will allow us to quickly assess our interest in your work.
 If we decide to pursue consideration of your project, we will either send the prospectus out for external review or request the full manuscript.
 To prevent delays in the evaluation of your project, we ask that your prospectus include the following:

 a three- to six-page description of the project, including its purpose, potential audience, scope, contribution to scholarship, and relations to existing literature

 a table of contents that provides paragraph-length descriptions of each chapter

 one or two sample chapters, preferably including an introductory chapter that describes the work as a whole

 the estimated length and date of completion, number and type of illustrations, if any, as well as any special requirements called for in the preparation and production of your book